rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

 - allocating a socket in the filesystem
 - _**initializing the socket according to it's specified protocol family**_

-We are going to have a look at the protocol initialization bits in order to understand what the `sock->ops->sendmsg` acutally maps to.
+We are going to have a look at the protocol initialization bits in order to understand what the `sock->ops->sendmsg` actually maps to.
 Here are the interesting bits from [`__sock_create`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/socket.c?h=v4.15.11#n1196) we will be looking at.

 {{< highlight c "linenos=inline,linenostart=1252" >}}
   pf = rcu_dereference(net_families[family]);